Overview

 Item 13 Review of Accounts

-The Firm generally conducts reviews of clients’ portfolios on a daily basis when the
+The Firm generally conducts reviews of Clients’ portfolios on a daily basis, when

 Reviews may be triggered by material market, economic or political events, or by